juliejonak/Data-Structures-Notes/Linked_Lists/1_linked_lists.md

 We keep looping so long as there is a Node to check against the Target (3).

-When it checks Node 1, and 1 != 3, Current become Node 2.
-It continues to iterate through until it hits Node 3 and return True because 3 == 3.
+When it checks Node 1, and 1 != 3, `Current` become Node 2.
+It continues to iterate through until it hits Node 3 and returns `True` because 3 == 3.

-If we were looking for 5, this would iterate through the entire linked list until the final Node is None (end of the list) and no target matched, so it returns False.
+If we were looking for 5, this would iterate through the entire linked list until the final Node is `None` (end of the list) and no target matched, so it returns `False`.